-Opinion | How come we never talk about Joe Biden’s health care plan?
+Opinion | How come we never talk about Joe Biden’s health-care plan?

 This will not be the last time we repeat this ritual.
 And it’s tempting, when the president keeps telling this preposterous lie — and when his administration is asking the Supreme Court to strike down the Affordable Care Act in its entirety, which would wipe out those protections and much more — to keep doing this.

-But here’s something we haven’t done, which we could be doing instead: talk about Joe Biden’s health care plan.
+But here’s something we haven’t done, which we could be doing instead: talk about Joe Biden’s health-care plan.

 Because unlike Trump’s, it is an actual plan.
 You can read it here.
 It has many provisions, both general and specific.
 Should Biden become president, he will introduce some version of it, which will then be debated and discussed in Congress; it will be negotiated and fought over and amended and voted on.
 It could even become law.

-But while there was an extensive health care debate during the Democratic primaries, that discussion has almost completely disappeared.
-The closest we ever seem to get is when Republicans accuse Biden of secretly supporting single-payer health insurance, and he says that no, he does not support that.
+But while there was an extensive health-care debate during the Democratic primaries, that discussion has almost completely disappeared.
+The closest we ever seem to get is when Republicans accuse Biden of secretly supporting single-payer health insurance and he says that no, he does not support that.

-So the average voter probably knows little more than the fact that Biden likes the ACA and Trump hates it, and if Biden becomes president he’ll do something or other that strengthens the ACA.
+So most voters probably know little more than the fact that Biden likes the ACA and Trump hates it, and if Biden becomes president he’ll do something or other that strengthens the ACA.
 Which isn’t exactly wrong, but it leaves out a great deal.

-Because while Biden’s health care plan isn’t single payer, it’s still incredibly ambitious.
-In fact, it goes way beyond what President Obama thought was politically feasible during the ACA debate.
+Because while Biden’s health-care plan isn’t single-payer, it’s still incredibly ambitious.
+In fact, it goes way beyond what President Barack Obama thought was politically feasible during the ACA debate.
 If enacted in its current form, it would dramatically expand the number of Americans who have secure government coverage.

 Let’s remind ourselves of some of its main provisions: